10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 [VIP Quickstart](https://github.com/Automattic/vip-quickstart) - A Vagrant setup meant to closely match the WordPress.com VIP environment.
 If you are working on a VIP project, it is good to have this installed to effectively test your website locally.
 We only recommend this Vagrant setup for VIP projects.

+[Variable VVV - a VVV Site Creation Wizard](https://github.com/bradp/vv) - vv makes it extremely easy to create a new WordPress site using Varying Vagrant Vagrants. vv supports site creation with many different options, including multisite, loading images from live site, and an initial database import.

 <h3 id="task-runners">Task Runners {% include Util/top %}</h3>

 [Grunt](http://gruntjs.com/) - Grunt is a task runner built on Node that lets you automate tasks like Sass preprocessing and JS minification.
-Grunt is the only task runner we currently use on company and client projects.
+Grunt is the only taskrunner we currently use on company and client projects.

 <h3 id="package-managers">Package/Dependency Managers</h3>